Narberth – Blackpool Mill Walk

-- Keep following this path downhill (from where the are lovely lowland landscape views) until you reach a bridge across a small stream.
-Immediately after this, at a waymarked crossroads, turn right and follow the path until it reaches a narrow country lane.
+- Keep following this path downhill (from where there are lovely lowland landscape views) until you reach a bridge across a small stream.
+Shortly after turn right and follow the path uphill until it reaches a narrow country lane known as Valley Road.
 Turn right again and walk towards Canaston Wood which can be seen in the near distance.

-- When you reach the edge of the woodland, ignore a bridleway sign on your left, walk a short distance further until you reach a waymarked footpath on your left.
-Climb the stile here, cross a small field and climb over a second stile.
+- When you reach the edge of the woodland, ignore a bridleway sign on your left, walk a short distance further until you reach a waymarked footpath on your left just after a crossing of a stream.
+Go through the kissing gate and then a second one just beyond.
 You are now on the northern edge of Canaston Wood - an extensive, attractive woodland of mixed deciduous and coniferous trees.

-- Follow this grass path as it snakes southwards alongside a small stream.
-Where the path opens out into a plantation of young trees there is a small waymarked crossroads.
-Take the left fork, travel on a short distance until you come out onto a much wider path - this is the new multi-user route that traverses the woodland from east to west and which follows part of the route of the ancient Knight's Way, the pilgrims' route that once linked the south of the county with St Davids Cathedral in the northwest.
-Turn right and follow this undulating path through fine stands of both deciduous and coniferous trees until you reach a main road.
+- Follow the path through another gate as it snakes southwards alongside a small stream.
+Where the path opens out there is a small waymarked crossroads.
+Take the left fork downhill and travel on a short distance until you come out onto a wider path - this is the new multi-user route that traverses the woodland from east to west and which follows part of the route of the ancient Knight's Way, the pilgrims' route that once linked the south of the county with St Davids Cathedral in the northwest.
+Turn right and follow this undulating path uphill through fine stands of both deciduous and coniferous trees.
+Where a number of plants meet at the top of the hill go straight ahead and continue until you reach the main A4075 road.
 Cross this road with care and continue on through the woods down towards the Cleddau River.

 - As you follow this main path, you will see many other smaller paths that cross it - they form part of a network that covers the whole of Canaston Wood and are well worth exploring if you have time.
-This section in Canaston Wood also links with other web walks which include one to Mounton Chapel and, further afield, a series of walks based around the medieval village of Templeton which can, if so desired, take you even further south to the historical heritage sites at Stepaside.
+This section in Canaston Wood also links with another web walk know as the Canaston Woods Walk.

-- Meanwhile, back on the main walk.
-As you near the Cleddau River you exit the woods onto a country lane.
+- As you near the Cleddau River you exit the woods onto a country lane.
 Turn left and a very short distance along, turn right onto a drive - ahead of you is the magnificent Blackpool Mill which was built in 1813.

 - Alongside it is the equally impressive single-arch bridge over the Eastern Cleddau (5).
 Cross this bridge and you are on a further network of paths in Slebech Woods, to the north of the river.